Chinese Imperial Officials guān huàn

 Battling corruption

-The censors had a tough job; they would make enemies of the people they exposed as corrupt.
-Often their targets would be Imperial eunuchs and with their special relationship with the Emperor may be powerful enough to sway the Emperor against the reports by the censors, as in the case of Yang Lien (d.
+The censors had a tough job as they would make bitter enemies of the people they exposed as corrupt.
+Often their targets would be Imperial eunuchs and their special relationship with the Emperor was often powerful enough to sway the Emperor against the reports by the censors, as in the case of Yang Lien (d.
 1625).

 The Life of an Official in China

 Once appointed, the life of an official was heavily constrained.
-Typically an official would be sent to a series of remote provinces for terms of three years.
+Typically an official would be sent to several remote provinces each for a term of three years.
 Both the remote location and limited term were crucial measures to limit corruption.
 An official would not take his parents with him when taking up the post, as he may have conflicting demands from father and Emperor - a dilemma for anyone following the Confucian philosophy.
-Officials were often moved between departments and rarely had a career in just one form of administration.
+Officials were often moved between departments and rarely had a career in just one area of administration.
 An official would not have local contacts to tempt him into making decisions and appointments based on personal patronage, the limited tenure also combated corruption as his successor would likely report any misdemeanors of his predecessor.

 In Imperial China there was mass of legislation to control every aspect of the administration of the system.
 Families were considered responsible for administrating justice themselves without state intervention.